Maytenus boaria: Occurrences

-It is slow-growing and drought resistant tree.
-When growing wild in Argentina, a more continental climate, it is hardier than those in Chile; but provenance source has not been selected from Argentina for cultivation in Europe.
+It is slow-growing and drought-resistant tree.
+When growing wild in Argentina, a more continental climate, it is hardier than those in Chile; however, a provenance source has not been selected from Argentina for cultivation in Europe.

-In Argentina it's found also in Córdoba Province (an area with a continental climate and a dry season in winter), growing among Polylepis australis, a tree endemic of the central-pampean mountains of Argentina.
+In Argentina, it is found also in Córdoba Province (an area with a continental climate and a dry season in winter), growing among Polylepis australis, a tree endemic of the central-pampean mountains of Argentina.

 Example occurrences include the forested slopes of Cerro la Campana in the La Campana National Park of central Chile.
-There it is associated with the endangered Chilean wine palm, Jubaea chilensis as well as a number of threatened understory plants including Adiantum gertrudis.
+There it is associated with the endangered Chilean wine palm (Jubaea chilensis) as well as a number of threatened understory plants, including Adiantum gertrudis.